 Manual Process: Employee identifies the loan amount, loan type, and state of origination → References origination laws for the state → Determines if the proposed loan is valid in the state

 Automated Process: Preset rules are set based on the loan origination state, being flagged when the proposed loan does not match the legal standard set for the state

-Scenario: Lender uses risk-based pricing mechanisms to determine the rate.
+Scenario: The lender uses risk-based pricing mechanisms to determine the rate.